jwagnervaz/ZSUS-X79-VG2-CHIPSET-Q65/README.md

 4 - REBAR support integraded IN NATIVE WAY (PORT BY ME) NEED A GPU UEFI GOP/REBAR COMPATIBLE

-5 - Boot time improved (ABOUT 8 SEC )
+5 - Boot time improved (ABOUT 4-8 SEC) Ps: Bootime with secureboot takes some seconds more, nvme or sata boot can have diffent time boot.

 6- Secure Boot and TPM (PORT BY ME)